veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 Thus a 50.0-kV potential generates 50.0 keV electrons, which in turn can produce photons with a maximum energy of 50 keV.
 Similarly, a 100-kV potential in an x-ray tube can generate up to 100-keV x-ray photons.
-Many x-ray tubes have adjustable voltages so that various energy x rays with differing energies, and therefore differing abilities to penetrate, can be generated.
+Many x-ray tubes have adjustable voltages so that various energy X-rays with differing energies, and therefore differing abilities to penetrate, can be generated.

 </div>